silverapp/silver/README.rst

       The default path of the documents is ``{prefix}{company}/{doc_type}/{date}/{filename}``

-To add REST hooks to Silver install and configure the following packages:
+To add REST hooks to Silver you can install and configure the following packages:

     * <https://github.com/PressLabs/django-rest-hooks-ng>
     * <https://github.com/PressLabs/django-rest-hooks-delivery>